trstringer/jersey/README.md

+# Jersey

-# Jersey - where you go when you need to get things done
+*Where you go when you need to get things done*

 A command line interface (CLI) to-do/backlog tool to stay organized.
 This uses Trello as a backend with an opinionated workflow.